-2.1 Honours degree or non-UK equivalent (e.g. a GPA of 3.0 or above) in a relevant subject.
-Experience of, and interest in, educational inclusion/special education is desirable.
+2.1 Honours degree or non-UK equivalent in a relevant subject plus a teaching qualification.
+Experience of, and interest in, educational inclusion/special education will also be considered.

 Months of entry